ECEBC Logo

 Yes!
 Please apply anyway and note this in your application.
 As each small group can choose a “break week”, we should be able to accommodate your schedule.

 Each week there will be approximately 1 hour of self-paced learning, 1 hour of reflection outdoors or activities, and a 1-hour meeting with your mentor group.
+As such, a minimum 3 hour time commitment is required for each active week.
+Please see the Cohort Timeline for more information.

 Yes.
 However, the weekly online and outdoor ccomponents must be completed before each small group meeting.